 In the martial art of Kalaripayattu, the warrior is trained to attack particular Marma points in his opponent.
 It is claimed that an advanced Kalari Master can disable or kill his opponent merely by touching the correct Marma point.
 However, this is taught only to the most promising and level-headed persons to discourage the misuse of the technique.

 Marma points grouping

-Marma points are grouped according to the region of the body, Arms-22 points; legs-22 points (11 per lib); abdomen-3 points, chest – 9 points, back – points, head and neck- 37 points.
-The marma points are also grouped according to muscles – 10 points; tenders/ligaments – 23 points, Arteries – 9 points, Veins, joints – 20 points bones – 8 points.
-Traditionally marma points are grouped in to 3 categories: those on the legs and feet, (sanakha marma : on the trunk (Madhayamanga marma ): neck and head (jatrurdhara marma ).
+Marma points are grouped according to the region of the body, arms-22 points, legs-22 points (11 per limb), abdomen-3 points, chest – 9 points, back – points, head and neck- 37 points.
+The marma points are also grouped according to muscles – 10 points, tenders/ligaments – 23 points, arteries – 9 points, veins, joints – 20 points, bones – 8 points.
+Traditionally marma points are grouped in to 3 categories: those on the legs and feet, (saakha marma), on the trunk (Madhayamanga marma ), neck and head (jatrugdhara marma ).

 These marma points are measured in finger units (angula) to detect their correct location.
 One “angula” is the width of the finger, For example, ‘ani marma’ is a marma point existing just above the knee, four fingers above the middle of the knee.
 This point relates to the small intestine, and situated on the back of the leg, directly behind this spot.
 If we move the hands from the front ‘ani marma’ in a straight line to the back, this marma would be stimulated.
 So working on a marma point affects the front, sides and back of a marma.

 The heart, forehead and throat are the most vulnerable areas of the body, whereas the areas on the arms and legs are less vulnerable to severe injury.
 When imbalances exist in the body, the Marma points become sore, but through Marma Abhyanga therapy, balance can be restored.